On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Introduction

-The answer to this second question is also positive when $p$ is large enough (see Theorem~\ref{thm:fielddefinition}), and we will furthermore prove that the building block $E_g$ can be defined over the quadratic field $K$ (see Theorem~\ref{thm:fielddefinition}).
-A non-trivial consequence is that actually there exists a building block $E_g$ defined over $K$ such that the residual Galois representations $\overline{\rho_{\E,p}}$ and $\overline{\rho_{E_g,p}}$ are isomorphic (see Theorem~\ref{thm:main-decomposition}).
+One of the main contributions of the present article is to provide a positive answer to Question 2 when $p$ is large enough (see Proposition~\ref{prop:decomposition} and Theorem~\ref{thm:fielddefinition}).
+Furthermore, we prove that the elliptic curve $E_g$ can be defined over the quadratic field $K$ (see Theorem~\ref{thm:fielddefinition}) and the building block is totally defined over $K(\sqrt{-2})$.
+A non-trivial strengthening of our solution to this problem (required while studying equation~(\ref{eq:42p})) is that the curve $E_g$ can be chosen so that residual Galois representations $\bar{\rho}{_{\E,p}}$ and $\bar{\rho}{_{E_g,p}}$ are isomorphic (see Theorem~\ref{thm:main-decomposition}).

+The method used to answer Question 2 could be used to prove non-existence of solutions of other Diophantine equations over number fields (like imaginary quadratic ones).

-For proving non-existence of non-trivial primitive solutions of~(\ref{eq:42p}), we are led to prove that there are no elliptic curves with the same properties as $E_g$ defined over $K$.
+For proving non-existence of non-trivial primitive solutions of~(\ref{eq:42p}), the last missing ingredient is a result on non-existence of elliptic curves with the same properties as $E_g$ defined over $K$.
 The key property that $E_g$ satisfies is that it has conductor supported on primes dividing $2$ and it has a $K$-rational point of order $2$.
 Some quite recent results on Diophantine equations depend on results of non-existence of elliptic curves over number fields whose conductor is supported at a unique prime (see for example~\cite{MR4054049}).
 Here is an instance of such a result that we prove in the present article.

 \begin{thmB} Let $d\neq 3$ be a prime number such that $d\equiv3\pmod8$, and $3$ does not divide the class number of $K=\Q(\sqrt{-d})$.
 Then the only elliptic curves defined over $K$ having a $K$-rational point of order $2$ and conductor supported at $2$ are those that are base change of $\Q$. \end{thmB}